Home » What Cleaning Products Are Safe Around Parrots?

-Instead, use natural solutions like white vinegar and baking soda.
-Parrot-safe cleaning products like Poop-off, F10, GuanoFix Plus, and Johnson’s Veterinary Clean ‘n’ Safe can also be used.
+Use natural solutions like white vinegar and baking soda.
+Parrot-safe cleaning products like Poop-off, F10, GuanoFix Plus, and Johnson’s Veterinary Clean ‘n’ Safe can also be safely used for cage cleaning.

-When shopping for cleaning products, don’t assume that “pet-safe” means “bird-friendly.”
-The safety labels may be written with other companion animals, like dogs and cats, in mind.
+When buying cleaning products, don’t assume that “pet-safe” means “bird-friendly.”
+The safety labels may have been produced with non-avian companion animals in mind.

-The safest option is to buy cleaning products from an exotic pet store free from dangerous substances.
-Recommended cleaning products include the following:
+The safest option is to buy cleaning products from an exotic pet store because what they sell is free from toxic and dangerous substances.
+Recommended cleaning products for birds include:

 Dish Soaps